 What to expect at your bridge issue appointment?

-What to be expected is exactly the same as what should be expected at a crown issue appointment.
+What is to be expected is exactly the same as what should be expected at a crown issue appointment.
 The process used to issue a bridge is the same.

 Possible complications of crown or bridge treatment